Literature / Clear and Present Danger

 - No Celebrities Were Harmed: Ernesto Escobado is a thinly-veiled stand-in for real life Colombian drug lord Pablo Escobar.

-- Odd Friendship: Alan Trent, who was introduced in The Cardinal Of The Kremlin, is first seen in the company of Sam Fellows, a Mormon from Arizona, at the end of the novel when they force the President to throw the election to Fowler.
+- Odd Friendship: Alan Trent, a gay liberal from Massachusetts who was introduced in The Cardinal of the Kremlin, is first seen in the company of Sam Fellows, a conservative Mormon from Arizona, at the end of the novel when they force the President to throw the election to Fowler.

 - Out-of-Character Moment: In-universe example.
 Bob Ritter notices that Jack doesn't show up for Admiral Greer's funeral, which is something he would never do.
 After calling up Cathy Ryan and finding out that Jack also hadn't told his wife he would be, something he would also never do unless it involved a CIA mission, Ritter and Moore realize that Ryan knows about the Colombia mission and is mostly trying to rescue the stranded soldiers.
 Fortunately, this is what prompts their Heel–Face Turn against Admiral Cutter.